Fortes solo HR with 2 outs in bottom of 9th, Miami tops Mets - NewsBreak

 Mets starter David Peterson also threw seven innings of two-run ball.
 He gave up four hits and struck out a season-high eight, eclipsing the seven strikeouts he had against Miami in his previous start June 20.

-The Marlins responded with Miguel Rojas’ solo shot in the bottom half.
+The Marlins responded with Miguel Rojas' solo drive in the bottom half.
 His drive landed in the left-field seats for his sixth homer.

-After Alonso’s double, Castano retired 14 of the last 15 batters he faced.

-“He has to continue to make pitches and you can’t give in,” Marlins manager Don Mattingly said.
-“All of a sudden, he started throwing the ball over the middle of the plate.

 Garrett Cooper gave Miami its first lead of the series with his sacrifice fly in the first.
 Jon Berti hit a leadoff single and advanced on Rojas' grounder to short.